 All power supplies are rack-mounting and are separate from the units they power, except for the PC which has a built-in power supply.
-AC (Mains) power inlets are IEC type.
+AC (Mains) Power inlets are IEC type.

-- Each PSU in the Bulk PSU rack has one inlet. - Each multi-rail PSU has one inlet. - The PC has one inlet - Each mains powered MADI unit (if purchased) has one inlet - There is one inlet on the rear of the control surface, for any AC powered equipment which needs to be housed within it.
+- Each PSU in the Bulk PSU racks has one inlet. - Each Multi-Rail power supply unit has one inlet. - The PC has one inlet - Each mains powered MADI unit (if purchased) has one inlet - There is one inlet on the rear of the control surface, for any AC powered equipment which needs to be housed within it.